Oyapock: Bridge

 The Oyapock River Bridge has been built across the river to connect the Brazilian town of Oiapoque and the French town of Saint-Georges-de-l'Oyapock.
 It is the first international land border connection of French Guiana; although completed since 2011, as of February 2017, it had remained closed to traffic due to payment delays for construction and building crews, staffing issues within the Brazilian customs facilities, plus some minor disagreements between the Brazilian and French governments.
 The inauguration ceremony of the bridge finally took place on 18 March 2017.
 Starting from 08:00 on 20 March 2017, the bridge has been open to members of the public.

 In popular culture

 The widespread Brazilian Portuguese expression "do Oiapoque ao Chuí" ("from the Oyapock to the Chuí [rivers]") is used to refer to the whole nation, by mentioning the waterways that mark respectively the northern and southern extremities of the Brazilian coastline (as noted above, they are often mistaken for the entire country's northern and southern extreme points).
 Thus, the saying is used in the same way as Americans use the expression "from coast to coast."
+'Oyapok' is a Micronation on TikTok based around this area.